Match Requirements for ARC Grants

 Types of Match

-Match can also be pledged as “in-kind” or non-cash donations — or, rather, the value of non-cash donations.
-These can be in the form of real property (including land and buildings), equipment, supplies, services, training, or other expendable property.
+Cash is the most common form of match.
+However, match pledges can also be “in-kind” or non-cash in the form of real property, equipment, supplies, services, training or other expendable property.

-Match Resources
+Match Management and Resources